-The following table sets forth a summary of our material contractual obligations and commercial commitments as of June 30, 2005 (in millions):
+The following table sets forth a summary of our material contractual obligations and commercial commitments as of June 30, 2006 (in millions):

-P ayments due by peri od
+Payments due by period

 · Less than 1-3 3-5 More than

 Contractual Obligations Total 1 year Years Years 5 Years

-Convertible senior subordinated notes \$ 125 \$ 125
+Convertible Senior Subordinated Notes \$ 125 \$ - \$ - \$ - \$ 125

 Note payable 2 2

 Building leases 2 1 1

 Total \$ 129 \$ 1 \$ 3 \$ - \$ 125

-Our convertible senior subordinated notes include a provision allowing the noteholders to require us, at the noteholders' discretion, to repurchase their notes at a redemption price of 100% of the principal amount of the notes plus accrued and unpaid interest (including contingent interest and additional interest, if any) on December 1, 2009, December 1, 2014, and December 1, 2019 and in the event of a fundamental change as described in the indenture governing the notes.
-The early repayment of the notes is not reflected in the above schedule, but if all the noteholders elected to exercise their rights to require us to repurchase their notes on December 1, 2009, then our contractual obligations for the 3-5 years period would be increased by \$125 million with a corresponding decrease in amounts due in more than 5 years.
+Our Convertible Senior Subordinated Notes include a provision allowing the noteholders to require us, at the noteholders' discretion, to repurchase their notes at a redemption price of 100% of the principal amount of the notes plus accrued and unpaid interest (including contingent interest and additional interest, if any) on December 1, 2009, December 1, 2014, and December 1, 2019 and in the event of a fundamental change as described in the indenture governing the notes.
+The early repayment of the notes is not reflected in the above schedule, but if all the noteholders elected to exercise their rights to require us to repurchase their notes on December 1, 2009, then our contractual obligations for the three-to-five year period would increase by \$125 million with a corresponding decrease in amounts due in more than five years.